 Characterizing the frozen, lyophilized and spray dried mRNA vaccine formulations will require:

-Analytical data related to mRNA degradation on storage in the solid state (~3-6 months) will be evaluated.
+Analytical data related to mRNA degradation on storage in the solid state (~3-6 months) will be evaluated

 In addition, by identifying stability-indicating methods this project can help to accelerate formulation and process development since the emergence of new variants of SARS-COV-2 may require new mRNA vaccines.

-Login to the NIIMBL member portal to access more, including:
+Login to the NIIMBL member portal to access additional project information, including presentations, progress updates, reports, and more.

 Not yet a member?
 Learn more about which level of NIIMBL membership is right for you and your organization.